dregmi08/cse15l-lab-reports/labreport3.md

 ```

-In the first example of the inverse search command, I typed `grep -v "Lucayans" travel_guides/berlitz2/Bahamas-History.txt` into the command line.
+In the first example of `grep -v`, I typed `grep -v "Lucayans" travel_guides/berlitz2/Bahamas-History.txt` into the command line.
 In our skills demo, one of our tasks was to return the name of the file with the word "Lucayans" in it.
 What I did here is I searched
 for every line in this file that ***didn't*** contain the word "Lucayans".
 As you can see, there is absolutely no mention of that specific word in the
-terminal output.
+terminal output, showing that this command is an inverse search command.
+In the second example, I typed `grep -v "Italy"
+travel_guides/berlitz1/WhereToItaly.txt` into the terminal.
+Every line that didn't contain the word Italy was printed out in the terminal.
+This command
+is quite helpful because if you need to find a specific set of information, you can start by excluding the irrelevant information that you know you
+don't need.
+For example, if you wanted to find information about the countries you haven't visited yet, you could switch into the written_2 directory,
+use `grep -v` ***country name*** and find information about every other country.

+---